trytoolchest/toolchest-client-r/README.md

 The R client requires a version of **Python 3.6 or greater** with `libpython` libraries, accessible via the `$PATH`.

-Most manually installed versions of Python will have the necessary libraries installed with Python itself.
+Most installed versions of Python 3.6 or greater will have the necessary libraries installed with Python itself.

-For MacOS: The built-in `python` version may not have the necessary libraries.
+For MacOS: The built-in `python3` version may not have the necessary libraries.
 Installing Python from [Homebrew](https://brew.sh/) should provide a version that does include them: